bokeh/bokeh.org/README.md

-# Bokeh Front Page
+# Bokeh Main Site

 This is the GitHub repository for the Bokeh Project Main Site, [bokeh.org](https://bokeh.org).
-The repository for the source code of the Bokeh itself can be found at [github.com/bokeh/bokeh](https://github.com/bokeh/bokeh).
+The Main Site is a portal to guide users to other project resources and sites.
+The repository for the source code of Bokeh itself can be found at [github.com/bokeh/bokeh](https://github.com/bokeh/bokeh).

 Full docs for setting up a GitHub Pages Jekyll blog [can be found here](https://help.github.com/en/articles/setting-up-your-github-pages-site-locally-with-jekyll).